Checking the True Picture for Plains All American Pipeline, L.P. (PAA)

 Goldman equity researchers changed the status of Plains All American Pipeline, L.P.
 (NYSE: PAA) shares from “Neutral” to a “Buy” rating in the report published on February 6th, 2020.
 Other analysts, including Barclays, also published their reports on PAA shares.
 Barclays repeated the rating from the previous report, marking PAA under “Overweight” rating, in the report published on January 14th, 2020.
 Additionally, PAA shares got another “Equal-Weight” rating from Morgan Stanley, setting a target price of $19 on the company’s shares, according to the report published in January 6th, 2020.
 On the other hand, Robert W. Baird Upgrade the “Outperform” rating for PAA shares, as published in the report on December 2nd, 2019.
 Piper Jaffray seems to be going bullish on the price of PAA shares, based on the price prediction for PAA, indicating that the shares will jump to $31, giving the shares “Overweight” rating based on their report from July 17th, 2019.
 Another “Outperform” rating came from Wolfe Research.

-Set to affect the volatility of a given stock, the average volume can also be a valuable indicator, while PAA is currently recording an average of 4.52M in volumes.
-The volatility of the stock on monthly basis is set at 3.03%, while the weekly volatility levels are marked at 5.54%with -16.21% of loss in the last seven days.
-Additionally, long-term investors are predicting the target price of $22.79, indicating growth from the present price of $13.54, which can represent yet another valuable research and analysis points that can help you decide whether to invest in PAA or pass.
+Set to affect the volatility of a given stock, the average volume can also be a valuable indicator, while PAA is currently recording an average of 4.75M in volumes.
+The volatility of the stock on monthly basis is set at 3.92%, while the weekly volatility levels are marked at 6.92%with -2.35% of loss in the last seven days.
+Additionally, long-term investors are predicting the target price of $22.79, indicating growth from the present price of $13.74, which can represent yet another valuable research and analysis points that can help you decide whether to invest in PAA or pass.

 Besides from looking into the fundamentals, you should also note the number of people inside the company owning the shares, as the values should be in line with the expectations of investors.
 In that spirit, the present ownership of stocks inside the company is set at 39.27%, which can provide you with an insight of how involved executives are in owning shares of the company.
 In oppose to the executives’ share, the institutional ownership counts 52.60% of shares, carrying an equal significance as an indicator of value, as the presence of large investors may signal a strong company.Are Institutional Investors Increasing Stakes in PAA Shares?